Aniket-code-creater/Online-Hardware-And-Software-support-system/README.md

 # combative-question-4404
-it is Online Hardware and Software support system project for any company
+it is Online Hardware and Software support system Application for any company.